zigszigsdk/FTP2Azure/README.md

 FTP2Azure
 =========

 FTP for Azure worker.
 Stores FTP files on the blob store.
-Works with .NET Standard 4.5
+Works with .NET Framework 4.5

 ## Quickguide